Unboxed-Software/solana-course/content/serialize-instruction-data.md

 ### 1. Download the starter code

-Before we get started, go ahead and download the [starter code](https://github.com/Unboxed-Software/solana-movie-frontend/tree/starter).
+Before we get started, go ahead and download the [starter code](https://github.com/Unboxed-Software/solana-movie-frontend/tree/starter) and run `npm install` in the console to download all the package dependencies.

 The project is a fairly simple Next.js application.
 It includes the `WalletContextProvider` we created in the Wallets lesson, a `Card` component for displaying a movie review, a `MovieList` component that displays reviews in a list, a `Form` component for submitting a new review, and a `Movie.ts` file that contains a class definition for a `Movie` object.